GoogleContainerTools/kpt-functions-catalog/examples/mutators/set-annotation/simple/README.md

-# Set Annotation Simple Example
+# set-annotation: Simple Example

 The `set-annotation` function adds annotations to KRM resources.

-In this example, we use ConfigMap to configure the function.
-The desired annotations are provided as key-value pairs using `data` field.
+We use the following ConfigMap to configure the function.

 ```yaml
 apiVersion: v1